 The injured person should seek an experienced personal injury attorney near them as soon as possible.

-Note: If an employee is injured at work, this would fall under workers’ compensation laws, regardless of whether an employer or the employee was negligent.
+Note: If an employee is injured at work, this would fall under Workers’ Compensation laws, regardless of whether an employer or the employee was negligent.
+In these cases it is recommended that a lawyer with Workers’ Compensation experience is involved.

 The 4 Elements of a Negligence Case